ONSEIGmbH/flask-dialogflow/docs/index.rst

-..
-ONSEI_Google documentation master file, created by sphinx-quickstart on Sat Jun 29 18:55:09 2019.
+.. flask_onsei documentation master file, created by sphinx-quickstart on Sat Jun 29 18:55:09 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to ONSEI_Google!
+Welcome to flask_onsei!
 ========================

-ONSEI_Google is a Flask extension to build `Dialogflow`_ agents.
+flask_onsei is a Flask extension to build `Dialogflow`_ agents.
 It aims to shine through the following features:

     * A familiar Flask extension structure that handles the mundane stuff behind